alfiephillips/alfiephillips/README.md

-## Hi there 👋, I'm Alfie Phillips, A 16 year old Software Engineer from the United Kingdom.
+## Hi there 👋, I'm Alfie Phillips, A 17 year old Software Engineer from the United Kingdom.

 Largely revolve around web development, using React and Javascript, and a tiny bit of Typescript. <br />
-I like to also build full scale, large applicable systems with python, such as an API.
 <hr />

 I aim to improve my knowledge on Algorithms and Data structures for future coding interviews!